 The cost of a precertification will vary depending on the complexity of the equipment, performance claims, and emissions tested.
 CARB is required to charge fees to recover costs for evaluating air pollution control equipment and processes and for verifying the claims.
 A written estimate of the fees is provided when notification of eligibility is provided.

 How long does the precertification last?

 A precertification is valid for three years.
 If your equipment, process, or claims have not changed significantly, the cost of renewal should be minimal.

 Who has equipment and process that have been precertified?

-Currently, four companies have their equipment and process precertified.
-Please click on the link below for the companies information.
+Currently, three companies have their equipment and process precertified.
+Please click here for the precertified equipment.